 Is there a place on the entry forms requiring descriptive text of the item entered? and if so, what are the specifications and/or limitations of the text?
 Yes, we request a good clear description of the design and how it exemplifies some (or all!) of the criteria and/or mission statement.
-We require a 75 word statement, and you may also upload a longer, 1000 word description.
+We require a 75 word statement.
 If you are submitting a website design, or video, put a link to that media in your description.
 Also include 3 jpgs or screen “grabs.”

 What to Enter?

 What size should the entry images be?
 They can be any dimensional size.
 In Phase 1 they must be low-resolution, at approximately 1 mb file size.
 In Phase 2, for Finalists only, they should be high-resolution.
 All images must be in .jpg file format.
 No pdfs allowed.
 The first of your images should be in a horizontal rectangle shape.
 All other images may be in any shape.

 For an entry will you need a model?
 A model, or computer simulation, or display board are all perfectly acceptable.
 However, Spark:Spaces is for pre-production, produced or built work only.

 We would like to submit under the Spaces Architecture Category.
 Would several complete designs for a single actual site be correctly submitted as a “series?
 Thanks.
 Good question!
 First time for that one.
 We say yes.
 The linkage is the assignment.
 It will make for a fascinating story of your (and the Client’s) process.